 Label IIS1 0

 Real Server IP Address 192.168.30.22 0

 Real Server Port 0

-Weight 100 0
+Weight 100 8

 Minimum Connections 0 0

-Maximum Connections 0 0
+Maximum Connections 0 8

 Cancel Update

-Packets will then be forwarded to the Real Servers on the same port as it was received at the VIP.
+Packets will then be passed to the Real Servers on the same port as it was received at the VIP.

 N.B.
-For Layer 4 DR mode VIPs, there is no Real Server Port field since port translation is not possible in this mode and packets will be forwarded to the same port as specified for the VIP
+For Layer 4 DR mode VIPs, there is no Real Server Port field since port translation is not possible in this mode.